 Come learn about, celebrate and immerse yourself in the culture and heritage of the original New Yorkers at the Iroquois Indian Village, located closest to the Gate 4 entrance.
 This section of the Fairgrounds has been dedicated to Six Nations programs since 1928.
 Every day, experience the traditional music, dance, crafts and customs of the Iroquois.
 Be sure to check out the new Turtle Mound, where traditional dances take place daily.
 The Turtle Mound was built to resemble the turtle, an animal sacred to the Iroquois.
 Visit the Cookhouse for great food.

-The growing celebration of Latino food, music, and culture starts Friday, September 1 and continues through Labor Day, Monday, September 4.
-Highlights of the stage performances this year include a return visit from recording artists Grupo Karis and the Divas at the Fair Drag Show.
+The growing celebration of Latino food, music, and culture starts Thursday, August 28 and continues through Labor Day, Monday, September 1.
+Highlights of the stage performances this year include a return visit from the Divas at the Fair Drag Show.
+A full list of entertainment is provided here.

 We honor the men and women of law enforcement in New York State with free admission to any active or retired law enforcement or corrections personnel who presents a badge or picture ID from the department from which they are or were employed.

 Join us for our Law Enforcement Day Ceremony at the Veterans Memorial in front of the Horticulture Building.
-Ceremony starts at 12:00 noon with featured speaker NYS Attorney General Letitia James.
+Ceremony starts at 12:00 p.m.

 Milking Parlor